donnemartin/dev-setup/README.md

 When setting up a new Mac, you may want to set some sensible OS X defaults by running the `.osx` script.
 This script also configures common third-party apps such Sublime Text and Chrome.

-**I strongly suggest you read through the commented [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.
+**Note**: **I strongly encourage you read through the commented [.osx source file](https://github.com/donnemartin/dev-setup/blob/master/.osx) and tweak any settings based on your personal preferences.
 The script defaults are intended for you to customize.**  For example, if you are not running an SSD you might want to disable some of the settings listed in the SSD section.

-After synchronizing with the dev-setup repo through [Step 2: Run the bootstrap.sh Script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script), run the following script from your local dev-setup directory:
+After synchronizing with the dev-setup repo through [Step 1: Run the bootstrap.sh Script](https://github.com/donnemartin/dev-setup#step-2-run-the-bootstrapsh-script), run the following script from your local dev-setup directory:

     $ ./.osx